peterborkuti/liferay/hooks/6120/README.md

-# Adds HttpOnly flag for every cookie
+# Adds HttpOnly and secure flags for every cookie

 ## description